marsh4200/ar-devices/README.md

 ---

 ## ✅ Done
-Your devive should now be showing in (auto discoverd devices) in devices and services -
+Your device should now be showing in (auto discoverd devices) in devices and services -
 Your device is now ready and ready to be integrated with Home Assistant.